 Although the study determined that plants could remove toxins from the air, it also found that EMF levels were reduced from at least five plants commonly planted in-house at home or in offices – and cactus was one of them.

-Ever since the study, NASA headquarters have increased the greenery and indoor plants in their NASA offices.
+Ever since the study, NASA headquarters have increased the greenery and plants in their NASA offices.

 Another factual proof of the plant’s ability to absorb radiation is the use of the sunflower plants after the Chernobyl incident.
 The planting of sunflowers days after the incident helped lower the radiation.